DerekStrickland/katacoda-scenarios/consul-hcs-azure/step5.md

-Now, for the establish virtual network peering between the HCS Datacenter's vnet and the AKS Cluster's vnet.
+Now, setup virtual network peering between the HCS Datacenter's vnet and the AKS Cluster's vnet.

 First, create a peering from the HCS Datacenter's vnet to the AKS Cluster's vnet.